ButinVladimir/cyberiada/ROADMAP.md

 This parameters affects how fast crew member HP will regenerate.

+### Experience bonus

+This parameter affects how fast crew member gets experience.

 ## Attributes

 ### Strength

-Strength is used mostly in weapon requirements and for critical rate bonuses for melee weapons.
+Strength is used mostly in weapon requirements and for damage bonuses for melee weapons.

 ### Endurance